core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 This document defines CBOR encoding rules for YANG schema trees and their subtrees.

-Basic schema nodes such as leaf, leaf-list, anydata and anyxml can be encoded standalone.
+Basic schema nodes such as leaf, leaf-list, list, anydata and anyxml can be encoded standalone.
 In this case, only the value of this schema node is encoded in CBOR.
 Identification of this value need to be provided by some external means when needed.

-A collection such as container, list entry, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value. {{SID}} defines how the key part is encoded, and the following sections deal with the value part.
+A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
+This specification supports three type of keys; SID as defined in [I.D-somaraju-core-sid], member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.
+Each of these key type is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
+The end user of this mapping specification can mandate the use of a specific key type or a specific subset of key types.

 In order to minimize the size of the encoded data, the proposed mapping does not make use of any meta-information beyond those natively supported by CBOR.
 For instance, CBOR tags are not used for any of the proposed mapping.
 It is expected that entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task without the need of such extra meta-information.
 The CoAP Content-Format Option, or an HTTP Content-Type header field, conveys that the data is YANG-encoded CBOR in the first place.

-# Structured IDentifiers (SID)  {#SID}

-Some of the items defined within YANG data models are identified using a unique unsigned integer called structured identifier (SID).
-The following items are identified using SIDs:

-* identity

-* data node

-* rpc

-* action

-* notification

-SIDs are globally unique and need to be registered, see {{IANA}} and {{sid-lifecycle}} for more details about the registration process of SIDs.

-Assignment of SIDs can be automated, the recommended process to assign SIDs is as follows:

-* A tool extracts the different items defined for a specific YANG module.

-* The list of items is ordered by type, assignment date and label.

-* SIDs are assigned sequentially for the entry point up to the size of the registered SID range.
-It is important to note that sequentially assigning SIDs optimizes the CBOR serialization due to the use of delta encoding.

-* If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.

-* SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.

-{{sid-file-format}} defines a standard file format used to store and publish SIDs.

 # Encoding of YANG Schema Node Instances   {#instance-encoding}

-Objects defined using the YANG modeling language are encoded using CBOR {{RFC7049}} based on the rules defined in this section.
+Schema node instances defined using the YANG modeling language are encoded using CBOR {{RFC7049}} based on the rules defined in this section.
 We assume that the reader is already familiar with both YANG {{I-D.ietf-netmod-rfc6020bis}} and CBOR {{RFC7049}}.

 ## The "leaf" Schema Node